-As a musician whose recorded a lot, these things made the studio come alive in my ears.
+As a musician who has recorded a lot, these things made the studio come alive in my ears.
 Kimbra singing The Build Up was so much fun and delightful we couldn’t help but smile.
-If you want an idea of how these beyerdynamics bring out audio you’ve not enjoyed before, then put on Accidental Babies by Damien Rice and listen to the sustain in the last Piano chord ring and resonate and ring and resonate – beautiful.
+If you want an idea of how these Beyerdynamic bring out the audio you’ve not enjoyed before, then put on Accidental Babies by Damien Rice and listen to the sustain in the last Piano chord ring and resonate and ring and resonate – beautiful.

 We reviewed the DT 1350 using our iPhone Plus with no other power support to see how the 80 ohms would do – so far, no complaints at all.
 We’d have no trouble listening to these on the Skytrain on a commute, or at our desks at work.
 In the studio – even better.

 The noise cancellation was better than we expected.
 While these are a closed-back headphone, they are also Supraaural so they sit on your ears rather than Circumaural which sit over your ears.
 This can mean a tighter, closer sound than a circumaural headphone might offer.
 We don’t always find supraaural

 Bass is tight – not dominant but really solid.
 Skrillex’s bass dropping antics were more musical than we’ve previously experienced and the DT 1350 brought rock and metal tracks to the fore, combining the tight kick drum and tight guitar tones for a great overall experience.

 It took a good 30 minutes of listening to different tracks before we really felt we really ‘got’ these headphones.
 As a pro studio headphone, you can’t go into them expecting a consumer tuned set of cans.
 These are designed for pro use, and as such need to be understood as such – it’s well balanced and you’re going to get all the frequencies working together, there is no artificial boosting of signals to flatten out weak spots – you get what you would direct from the booth, which we liked